Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Introduction

-SkillNav attains a strong performance on the Room-to-Room (R2R) benchmark~\citep{anderson2018vision}, and achieves state-of-the-art (SOTA) generalization to the GSA-R2R benchmark~\citep{hong_general_2025} which introduces novel instructions and diverse visual environments, including both unseen residential and non-residential settings.
+SkillNav attains a strong performance on the Room-to-Room (R2R) benchmark~\citep{anderson2018vision}, and achieves state-of-the-art (SOTA) generalization on the GSA-R2R benchmark~\citep{hong_general_2025}.
+GSA-R2R contains novel dialogue-style instructions and diverse visual environments with both unseen residential and non-residential settings.
 Additionally, we evaluate individual skill-based agents using NavNuances~\citep{wang-etal-2024-navigating}, a dataset specifically designed for fine-grained skill evaluation.
-We provide comprehensive ablation studies and qualitative analysis to thoroughly assess the effectiveness of each component within our framework and justify our router design choices.
-Our contributions are summarized as follows: \begin{enumerate}[itemsep=0pt, topsep=2pt, parsep=0pt, partopsep=0pt]
+We report ablations and qualitative analysis to isolate each component's contribution and motivate the router design.
+Our contributions are summarized as follows: \begin{enumerate}[leftmargin=1.2em, itemsep=2pt, topsep=2pt, parsep=0pt, partopsep=0pt]

-\item We propose \textbf{SkillNav}, a modular framework that explicitly decomposes the navigation task into atomic, reusable skills, then recomposes them for execution, leveraging the specialization of fine-tuned VLN architectures together with the generalization capability of VLMs.
-This design significantly enhances generalization to novel instructions and visual environments.
+\item We propose \textbf{SkillNav}, a modular framework that decomposes navigation tasks into atomic skills to combine VLM reasoning with specialized fine-tuned agents, significantly enhancing generalization capabilities to novel instructions and unseen visual environments.